Music for the Hard of Thinking

 Music for the Hard of Thinking is the third studio album for Canadian pop music group Doug and the Slugs.
 It was released domestically in 1982 on Bennett's own record label Ritdong and internationally in 1983 by RCA Records.
 This recording helped get the band nominated for a 1983 Juno Award.

 The album produced three singles.
-The most successful, "Who Knows How to Make Love Stay", peaked at #25 on the Canadian Singles Chart.
-"Making It Work", peaked at #29.
-The third single "Nobody but Me" did not chart in Canada.
-Canadian cheese brand, Tre Stelle, uses a sample of this song, substituting some lyrics to match their slogan.
+The most successful, "Who Knows How to Make Love Stay", peaked at No. 25 on the Canadian Singles Chart.
+"Making It Work" peaked at No. 29.
+The third single, "Nobody but Me", did not chart in Canada.
+Canadian cheese brand Tre Stelle uses a sample of this song, substituting some lyrics to match their slogan.

 Recording

 The album was released on cassette (domestically) and as an LP record (domestic & international).

 Reception

 Critical response

 Music critic Rudyard Kennedy of Allmusic stated:

 Chart performance

-The album debuted at #86 on the Canadian RPM charts for the week of 12 February 1983.
-The recording reached its highest position at #22 for the weeks of 2 and 9 April 1983 and stayed in the top 100 albums chart for a total of 30 weeks.
+The album debuted at No. 86 on the Canadian RPM charts for the week of 12 February 1983.
+The recording reached its highest position at No. 22 for the weeks of 2 and 9 April 1983 and stayed in the top 100 albums chart for a total of 30 weeks.

-The album was ranked at #90 by RPM for the year 1983 on their RPM Year-End chart.
+The album was ranked at No. 90 by RPM for the year 1983 on their RPM Year-End chart.